 As a result, I stopped in my tracks.
 I was mind blown.
-First of all, not because he said anything wrong, on the contrary I looked at the larger picture.
-I mentally asked myself if we (as adults) help our children create their own boundaries or create uncomfortable situations for them.
+First of all, not because he said anything wrong, on the contrary as I looked at the larger picture, I mentally asked myself if we (as adults) help our children create their own boundaries or create uncomfortable situations for them.
 Even more so, the look in his eyes was haunting and the social worker in me wondered what had triggered fear for him at this particular moment that he was remembering.

 Ultimately, by forcing our children to hug and kiss other adults, are we truly doing something good?
 Consequently, are we showing our kiddos have no voice over who or how they have physical contact with others?
 Click To TweetLikewise,I know that as a child there were certain adults I felt comfortable with and others who I didn’t.
 Even at a young age, I could recognize who I was not comfortable with…even if my parent’s didn’t.